Hammurabi/SpikeLab/README.md

 You can also create chain neurons together to create timed circuits that repeat specific inputs!
 ### The Sky's The Limit!
-Complex circuits can  be created with SpikeLab that can give rise to new patterns and unexpected behavior, so have it at it!
+Complex circuits can  be created with SpikeLab that can give rise to new patterns and unexpected behavior, so have at it!

 ## I Want To Learn To Make My Own Simulation
 So you want to create your own simulator?
 That's great!
 Scroll down to the "References" tab for the resources I used to create this project.